apache/doris/docs/en/administrator-guide/http-actions/fe/hardware-info-action.md

 ## Description

-Hardware Info Action 用于获取当前FE的硬件信息。
+Hardware Info Action is used to obtain the hardware information of the current FE.

 ## Path parameters

-无
+None

 ## Query parameters

-无
+None

 ## Request body

-无
+None

 ## Response